Shopify/hydrogen/.changeset/early-jobs-fail.md

 Remix v2 route conventions are just file renames.
 We just need to ensure when changing file name and file location, the import paths of other files are also updated.

+Go to Remix docs for more details on the [V2 route convention](https://remix.run/docs/en/main/file-conventions/route-files-v2).

 Rename and move the following files in the `routes` folder to adopt to V2 route convention.

 <table>